zdata-inc/ambari-extensions/getting-setup/with-vagrant.md

 9. Now we're installing!
 If everything goes to plan you'll have a fully provisioned cluster in just a few minutes!

-If you've made it this far you're ready to give your HAWQ cluster a test run!
+If you've made it this far you're ready to give your cluster a test run!